How to knit a bunny, you ask? With these 10 different knitting patterns for rabbits. From realistic, doll-like to whimsical.

 Don’t you think Erik is just so cute with its big fat bottom?
 Millamia designed a truly attractive cuddly softie.

 The body and legs are in 2 parts: the front and back.
 Carefully placed markers helped to line them up for sewing.
 Parts included the head, arms, ears, belly patch, and poncho.

 Millamia recommends stitching up the parts using the mattress stitch.
-There is a photo tutorial for mattress stitch at the Millamia website.
+There is a photo tutorial for mattress stitch on the Millamia website.

-A free Ravelry PDF download available at https://www.ravelry.com/patterns/library/erik-easter-bunny
+A free Ravelry PDF download is available at https://www.ravelry.com/patterns/library/erik-easter-bunny

 Rae Blackledge designed Lizzie for little girls.
 Look how sweet she is.
 I can see her in a little tea party out in the garden.